50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Supergravity grand unification: SUGRA

 \subsection{Radiative breaking of electroweak symmetry}

 In a grand unified theory, gauge and Yukawa couplings are defined at the grand unification scale and evolved to the electroweak scale using renormalization group.
 Their evolution in a one- and two loop renormalization group order has been carried out in several works \cite{Einhorn:1982pp,Machacek:1984zw, Machacek:1983fi,Machacek:1983tz,Machacek:1981ic}.
 In supergravity grand unification, one needs in addition the evolution of the soft parameters since they enter in the computation of the squark, slepton, Higgs, higgsino, and gaugino masses.
 Their evolution up to two loops is carried out in \cite{Inoue:1982ej,Inoue:1982pi,Jack:1994rk,Martin:1993zk,Martin:1993yx}.
 In the standard model, breaking of the electroweak symmetry is ad hoc, where a tachyonic mass term is added to the Lagrangian to accomplish the breaking.
 In global SUSY GUTs, $SU(2)_L \times U(1)$ symmetry breaking can occur as a consequence of radiative effects arising from supersymmetry breaking\cite{Ibanez:1982fr}.
 As noted earlier global supersymmetry has no fundamental way to achieve a phenomenologically viable supersymmetry breaking.
 Since in a SUGRA model, supersymmetry can be broken spontaneously in a consistent fashion, it raises the possibility of breaking the electroweak symmetry from first principles.
-An elegant way to achieve this is through renormalization group effects and radiative breaking, which has been achieved in several works\cite{AlvarezGaume:1983gj,Ibanez:1983kw,Ibanez:1984vq,Ibanez:1984gj}.
-In SUGRA grand unified models breaking of the electroweak symmetry arises in a natural way consistent with charge and color conservation.
-The minimal SUGRA model involves a pair of Higgs doublets $H_i$ (i=1,2), whose VEVs $v_i=<H_i>$ of the neutral components break the electroweak symmetry.
-The VEV $v= \sqrt{v_1 v_2}$ is determined to be $v\sim 246$ GeV by its relation to the fermi constant, i.e. $G^{-1/2}_F=2^{1/4} v$.
-A convenient parameter in the analysis of low energy physics is $\tan\beta=<H_2>/<H_1>$, where $<H_2>$ gives mass to the up quarks and $<H_1>_1$ gives mass to the bottom quarks and leptons.
+An elegant way to achieve this is through renormalization group effects and radiative breaking, which has been achieved in several works\cite{AlvarezGaume:1983gj,Ibanez:1984vq}.
+In SUGRA grand unified models breaking of the electroweak symmetry arises in a natural way consistent with charge and color conservation. {The Yukawa coupling of the top quark, with a mass of 175 GeV, plays a key role in inducing radiative breaking.
+Thus the minimal SUGRA model involves a pair of Higgs doublets $H_i$ (i=1,2), where $H_2$ couples with the up quarks and $H_1$ couples with the down quarks and the leptons.
+The RG equation for $H_2$ Higgs soft mass $m_{H_2}^2$ contains a dominant negative contribution from the top quark Yukawa coupling which drives $m_{H_2}^2$ negative at low energy leading to VEV formation for the neutral components of $H_i$ so that $v_i=<H_i>$ which break the electroweak symmetry.} The VEV {$v= \sqrt{v^2_1+ v^2_2}$ }is determined to be $v\sim 246$ GeV by its relation to the fermi constant, i.e. $G^{-1/2}_F=2^{1/4} v$.
+A convenient parameter in the analysis of low energy physics is $\tan\beta=<H_2>/<H_1>$, where $<H_2>$ gives mass to the up quarks and {$<H_1>$} gives mass to the bottom quarks and leptons.